ajpawlicki/tgc-workshop/README.md

 At this point, all 3 of our components are running in Kubernetes.
 But we can't actually hit any of our services since none of the pods are exposed to the outside world.
 In fact, even if we could hit, say, our publisher service, it wouldn't do us any good.
 The `main.js` file in publisher will attempt to enqueue a message at `http://localhost:3001`, which works great when we run all of our services on our laptop, but breaks when run in isolated pods in a Kubernetes cluster (where each pod has its own separate notion of localhost).

-If you are familiar with [12 factor apps](https://12factor.net), you'll know that it is best practice for an app to get its configuration from its environment.
+If you are familiar with 12 factor app [philosophy](https://12factor.net), you'll know that it is best practice for an app to get its configuration from its environment.
 We no longer want our apps to hardcode `localhost` endpoints -- instead, we want to pass these endpoints as environment variables, so the code can remain more flexible and robust.
 Kubernetes makes this very easy for us.

 1. Use the builtin `env` command to list the environment variables on the publisher pod: